Johndsalas/guess_the_genre_netflix/README.md

 * Create wrangle module and use it to import the data into my notebook

 ### Prepare
-Add code to my wrangle file to prepare the data for exploration
 * Drop all columns other than 'description' and 'genre'
 * Prepare text in 'description' for exploration
   * Convert all letters in the text to lower case